 My horoscope says it’s because I’m a fire-blooded Sagittarius and am wired for movement.

-My brother says it’s because I’m a commitment-phobe.
+One of my brothers says it’s because I’m a commitment-phobe.

 Which are all true, to some extent.